Bridget Kearney: Early life, influences and education

+Recalling playing bass in the fourth grade, Kearney said, "I just thought I would go with the bass that year and switch instruments the next year, but after I started playing bass and got to know it, I decided to stay with it.
+The cool thing is that if you’re a bass player, there’s always demand.
+There were points at which I was in 12 different bands."
+In interviews she recalls how her jazz band director in high school, Rich Medd, always made class fun saying, "I was always excited to go to jazz band rehearsal and that is one of the reasons I’m still playing music."
+Lake Street Dive's early 2023 "Gather Round Sounds" concert tour found Kearney returning to Iowa City for a sold-out show at the University of Iowa Hancher Auditorium on January 24, 2023, with Mr. Medd and other local music educators joining as the horn section.

-Already an accomplished and devoted bass player at a young age, Kearney played electric bass through junior high school, after which she moved to jazz music and switched to an upright or double bass until age 35 when Kearney acquired a number of electric bass guitars and other gear which expanded her sound.
+Already an accomplished and devoted bass player at a young age, Kearney played electric bass through junior high school, after which her interest in jazz music and the sounds she wanted to create guided her toward playing more upright or double bass until about age 35 when Kearney began to acquire a number of electric bass guitars and other gear to expand her sound and versatility.

 Kearney's knowledge, skills and innate capacity for creativity took her to a much higher musical level while studying with Mark Urness, a versatile bassist, composer, and educator in Iowa City at the time who later moved to teaching at Lawrence University in Wisconsin.
-Her early bass influences were Paul Chambers, Charles Mingus and Charlie Haden.
+Her very earliest bass influences were three bass instructors, all women, all of whom played double bass.
+Kearney has credited Paul Chambers, Charles Mingus and Charlie Haden as some of her main influences from her jazz study period.

-In college Kearney double majored, studying jazz bass at the New England Conservatory of Music and English at Tufts University.
-As a sophomore, she played with two bands she helped found: Joy Kills Sorrow and Lake Street Dive.
+In college Kearney double-majored.
+She earned a Bachelors of Music from the New England Conservatory of Music in Jazz Studies (bass) and a Bachelors of Arts from Tufts University in English.
+As a sophomore, she was a member of two bands she helped found: Joy Kills Sorrow and Lake Street Dive.

-Personal interests
+Personal life

-Kearney likes to play tennis and run to stay fit and raise money for her favorite charities.
-She often seeks adventure on the road, like bungee jumping in New Zealand, and is a master of chipology.
-She once held the one-game record for selling the most (105) foam fingers during a Boston Red Sox game at Fenway Park.
+Kearney likes to travel, play tennis, and run to stay fit and raise money for her favorite charities.
+She often seeks adventure on the road, like surfing in Mexico and bungee jumping in New Zealand, and is a master of chipology.
+Her first job, during college, was selling souvenirs at Fenway Park.
+She once held the one-game record for selling the most (104) foam fingers during a Boston Red Sox game and humorously refers to this early career as her "fall-back, in case the music thing doesn't work out."